sameerbhatnagar/sameerbhatnagar.github.io/_posts/test_post.md

 ---
-title: "Test Post"
+title: "test Post"
-author: "Sameer Bhatnagar"
+author: "sameer"
 date: "June 15, 2015"
 output: html_document
+layout: post
+tags: [R, Jekyll]
+comments: yes
 ---

 This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.